cogdog/dailyblank/README.md

 We have seen some problems using dlvr.it on the DS106 Daily Create (I think we hit some capacity limit).

 As an alternative, you can [try a recipe we made in IFTTT](https://ifttt.com/recipes/413425-tweeting-daily-blank-challenges) where you can enter your site's RSS feed, any hashtags you want to use.
 You wiull have to use an IFTTT account authorized to post to the twitter account you want to be tweeting for you.

+#### Debugging, One Time Code Fixes
+Most sites will never need this, but in adding features to new sites, sometimes the site may need a one time nudge to update itself, or to do some debugging.
+I often use this for testing new features.
+The template `page-debug.php` does absolutely nothing.
+But if you need to do any of these tasks, get the code listed in the gists below, and insert into the noted places.
+Upload to your server.
+Create a page called "Debug" (it needs no content, just a slug of debug.
+Then go to the URL: http://mydailyblanksite.something/debug and let the script do its thing.
+When done, remove the code or the template from the theme.

+Existing code bits.
+I wish I thought of doing this earlier, I lost a few handy ones.
+Oh well...

+* Just see what tweets are fetched (used this when first building the site, a way to check if the code is talking to the twitter API [dailyblank-get-tweets gist](https://gist.github.com/cogdog/2934cddc5e1f4f446ff84a44618fff82)
+* A fix for an issue (pre February 2016) where the tags for people who added Daily Blanks were not properly tagged in each post [dailyblank-author-tags gist](https://gist.github.com/cogdog/cf75335cc5d217e1f39382c756c97091)
+* Seed the response counts and generate some random visit counts (for sites before this feature was added, May 23, 206) [dailyblank-seed-counts gist](https://gist.github.com/cogdog/35d2b8c377b568bd7b161316828f89f4)